ayseakyol/summer-camp/development-strategy.md

-# Book List: Development Strategy
+# Summer Camp: Development Strategy

 Building this site one step at a time